valetzyzy/brewerydb/README.md

-#Overview
+# Overview
 This is simple CLI app to get beers from brewerydb.
 App can be extendable by creating new Class on app folder and implements Export interface.
-Add exported data will be stored at `data` folder.
+All exported data will be stored at `data` folder.
 I cannot provide Docker container because I didn't work with Docker.

 ## Install steps